Stoplight Earns Spot on G2's 2022 Best Software Awards for Fastest Growing Products

 "We are happy to be recognized as one of the fastest growing products by G2.
 We are thrilled to experience tremendous growth as APIs become an ever more critical component of any software development program.
 Every company will be an API company, just as every company has become a tech company in one way, shape, or form," shares Stoplight CEO, Steve Rodda.

-This the second recognition for Stoplight already in 2022 following a year of record growth and honors for the company.
+This is the second recognition for Stoplight already in 2022 following a year of record growth and honors for the company.
 In addition to multiple user-driven recognitions last year including being named a market leader in the G2 new category and Fall 2021 Grid Report for API Design, Stoplight also doubled in employee size and was recognized in its hometown as an Austin A-List winner.

 "Our annual Best Software List aims to guide buyers on their purchasing decisions, knowing they can trust in the credibility and objectivity of our scoring algorithms.
 We applaud those companies named to our 2022 list, as they've earned the satisfaction among their customers as well as an impressive market presence," said Godard Abel, co-founder and CEO, G2.